renatofdds/aidermacs/README.md

 - `AI!` triggers aider to make changes to your code.
 - `AI?` triggers aider to answer your question.

+*Note: This feature currently only works in the vterm mode.*

+*Note: These configurations will be overwritten by the existence of an `.aider.conf.yml` file (see [details](#Overwrite-Configuration-with-Configuration-File)).*

 ### Diff and Change Review

 Control whether to show diffs for AI-generated changes with `aidermacs-show-diff-after-change`: